 (2) TCR submittals of the Offer type are modeled as a generation injection at the sink and a corresponding load withdrawal at the source; and

-(3) ARRs associated with LTCRs are automatically converted into awarded TCRs, are modeled as fixed injections and withdrawals, and such TCRs are treated as self-converted TCRs for settlement purposes.
+(3) Directly converted TCRs from LTCRs are modeled as fixed injections and withdrawals.

 7.6.3 Monthly Auction Revenue Right Nominations

 Five (5) days prior to the start of the monthly TCR auction, Eligible Entities may nominate in a single round:

-Network Integration Transmission Service Candidate ARRs in 0.1 MW increments along specific source to sink paths that totals no more than the difference between their Network Integration Transmission Service ARR Nomination Cap and ARRs associated with Network Integration Transmission Service Candidate ARRs and Network Integration Transmission Service Candidate LTCRs awarded in the annual ARR allocation;
+Network Integration Transmission Service Candidate ARRs in 0.1 MW increments along specific source to sink paths that totals no more than the difference between (1) their Network Integration Transmission Service ARR Nomination Cap and (2) the sum of (a) awarded ARRs associated with Network Integration Transmission Service Candidate ARRs and (b) directly converted TCRs from awarded LTCRs associated with Network Integration Transmission Service Candidate LTCRs in the annual allocation processes;

-Firm Point-To-Point Candidate ARRs in 0.1 MW increments along specific source to sink paths that totals no more than the difference between their Firm Point-To-Point ARR Nomination Cap and ARRs associated with Firm Point-To-Point Candidate ARRs and Firm Point-To-Point Candidate LTCRs awarded in the annual ARR allocation;
+Firm Point-To-Point Candidate ARRs in 0.1 MW increments along specific source to sink paths that totals no more than the difference between (1) their Firm Point-To-Point ARR Nomination Cap and (2) the sum of (a) awarded ARRs associated with Firm Point-To-Point Candidate ARRs and (b) directly converted TCRs from awarded LTCRs associated with Firm Point-To-Point Candidate LTCRs in the annual allocation processes;

-Grandfathered Agreement Network Integration Transmission Service Candidate ARRs in 0.1 MW increments along specific source to sink paths that totals no more than the difference between their Grandfathered Agreement Network Integration Transmission Service ARR Nomination Cap and ARRs associated with Grandfathered Agreement Network Integration Transmission Service Candidate ARRs and Grandfathered Agreement Network Integration Transmission Service Candidate LTCRs awarded in the annual ARR allocation; and
+Grandfathered Agreement Network Integration Transmission Service Candidate ARRs in 0.1 MW increments along specific source to sink paths that totals no more than the difference between (1) their Grandfathered Agreement Network Integration Transmission Service ARR Nomination Cap and (2) the sum of (a) awarded ARRs associated with Grandfathered Agreement Network Integration Transmission Service Candidate ARRs and (b) directly converted TCRs from awarded LTCRs associated with Grandfathered Agreement Network Integration Transmission Service Candidate LTCRs in the annual allocation processes; and

-Grandfathered Agreement Firm Point-To-Point Candidate ARRs in 0.1 MW increments along specific source to sink paths that totals no more than the difference between their Grandfathered Agreement Firm Point-To-Point ARR Nomination Cap and ARRs associated with Grandfathered Agreement Firm Point-To-Point Candidate ARRs and Grandfathered Agreement Firm Point-To-Point Candidate LTCRs awarded in the annual ARR allocation.
+Grandfathered Agreement Firm Point-To-Point Candidate ARRs in 0.1 MW increments along specific source to sink paths that totals no more than the difference between (1) their Grandfathered Agreement Firm Point-To-Point ARR Nomination Cap and (2) the sum of (a) awarded ARRs associated with Grandfathered Agreement Firm Point-To-Point Candidate ARRs and (b) directly converted TCRs from awarded LTCRs associated with Grandfathered Agreement Firm Point-To-Point Candidate LTCRs in the annual allocation processes.

 Nominations occur separately for On-Peak and Off-Peak periods.
 Eligible Entities submit the following information:

-(1) Source: valid candidate ARR source Settlement Location;
+(i) Source: valid candidate ARR source Settlement Location;

-(2) Sink: valid candidate ARR sink Settlement Location;
+(ii) Sink: valid candidate ARR sink Settlement Location;